Guy Sebastian: 2008–2010: Like It Like That

 "Art of Love", a duet with Jordin Sparks was released as the second single.
-It peaked at number eight and reached double platinum certification.
-It also charted at number seven in New Zealand, gaining gold certification there.
+It peaked at number eight and reached 2x platinum certification.

+It also charted at number seven in New Zealand, gaining platinum certification there.

 Two further singles, "All to Myself" and "Never Hold You Down", did not chart in the ARIA top 50.Guy Single #4. auspOp.
 27 May 2010.
 Archived from the original on 21 January 2012.
 Sebastian toured in Australia during February 2010 and again in June and July.The Bring Yourself Tour!.
 Guy Sebastian official website.
 11 May 2010.
 Archived from the original on 21 January 2012.
 The US album, now identical to the Australian album, was given limited release on the Red Ink label in June 2010, with distribution via iTunes and Barnes & Noble stores.
 He was chosen as a judge on the 2010 series of Australia's The X-Factor, and to fulfil commitments to X-Factor and also the release of his album in America Sebastian divided his time between Australia and the US during the show.
 He toured the US West Coast between July and September, including guest performances singing "Art of Love" with Sparks at three of her Battlefield Tour concerts, and also played support for Chicago at a concert in Oregon.Jordin Sparks and Guy Sebastian sing 'Art of Love' Nokia Theater, LA.mjsbigblog.com.
 10 July 2010.
 Archived from the original on 21 January 2012.
 Sebastian was nominated for six ARIA Music Awards for Like It Like That.
 He received nominations for Best Pop Release, Best Male Artist, Most Popular Australian Album and Most Popular Australian Artist, with "Like It Like That" and "Art of Love" receiving nominations for Most Popular Single.